LinuxRocks2000/blog/_posts/2022-4-25-platformer-from-scratch-chap-1.md

 You now have 30-40 lines of code that create easily modified Platformer bricks!

-In the next chapter, we'll add players, perspectives (and offset x and y), and a game loop.
+In the next chapter, we'll add players, perspectives, and a game loop.
 See you then!

 You can view the full code for this chapter on GitHub [here](https://github.com/LinuxRocks2000/platformer-from-scratch/tree/master/chapter-1).